MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/install-universal-windows-apps-with-the-winappdeploycmd-tool.md

 To deploy to mobile devices, you must first create a package.
 For more information, see [here](https://msdn.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).

-The **WinAppDeployCmd.exe** tool is located here on your Windows 10 PC: **C:\\Program Files (x86)\\Windows Kits\\10\\bin\\x86\\WinAppDeployCmd.exe** (based on your installation path for the SDK).
+The **WinAppDeployCmd.exe** tool is located here on your Windows 10 PC: **C:\\Program Files (x86)\\Windows Kits\\10\\bin\\<SDK Version>\\x86\\WinAppDeployCmd.exe** (based on your installation path for the SDK).
+> [!NOTE]
+> In version 15063 and later of the SDK, the SDK is installed side by side within version-specific folders.
+Previous SDKs (prior to and including 14393) are written directly to the parent folder.

 First, connect your Windows 10 device to the same subnet or connect it directly to your Windows 10 machine with a USB connection.
 Then use the following syntax and examples of this command later in this article to deploy your UWP app:

 ## WinAppDeployCmd syntax and options